puppetlabs/iac/_lifeofinternatpuppet/post_5.md

 This week wasn't too busy.... but there are some key highlights to note....

 The week started off as normal when I had a sync up with Norman on Monday morning, followed on from that I worked on the feedback received from Michael regarding my new blog page 'Life of an Intern at Puppet'
-Check out the link to the feedack received [here]https://github.com/puppetlabs/iac/pull/117
+Check out the link to the feedback received [here](https://github.com/puppetlabs/iac/pull/117)

 Once the feedback was fixed, I created a pull request for review and merge for Micheal's final sign off.